Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

 ### 3️.
 Create Database

--Create a database called webappdb with the following command using the MySQL CLI:
+- Create a database called webappdb with the following command using the MySQL CLI:

 ```
 CREATE DATABASE webappdb;